loricvdt/PP/GUI/README.md

 ## Usage

-Potential barrier parameters are settable by:
+Potential barrier and energy parameters are settable by:

 - Moving the sliders on the right
 - Setting the value in the corresponding text box and pressing enter
-- Dragging the potential line on the graph to the desired shape
+- Dragging the lines on the graph to the desired shape

+In addition, it is also possible to drag in between the vertical lines of the potential to move the entire barrier sideways